Easing Side Effects of Vulvar Cancer Treatment

 Anxiety and depression

-Many people feel blue, anxious, or distressed after being told they have cancer.
+You may feel blue, anxious, or distressed after being told you have cancer.
 These feelings are normal and may continue or come back throughout treatment.
 Taking these actions may ease your mental stress:

 Consider getting a referral to talk with a social worker, psychologist, or psychiatrist.

-People who eat well during cancer treatment are more likely to maintain their strength, are more active, and are better able to lower their chance of infection.
+If you can continue to eat well during cancer treatment, you are more likely to maintain your strength, be more active, and better able to lower your chance of infection.
 It's important to remember that your body needs energy to heal itself.
 Maintaining your weight is a good way to know if you are giving your body the energy it needs.